 Enzyme structure found in Mycobacterium tuberculosis (Mtb), the bacterium that causes tuberculosis (TB) by scientists at the University of Warwick may help develop new therapies to eradicate tuberculosis.

-An enzyme found in the bacterium that causes tuberculosis may help develop therapies for the eradication of tuberculosis.
+An enzyme found in Mycobacterium tuberculosis (Mtb), the bacterium that causes tuberculosis (TB), may be a new target for future tuberculosis therapies.

 The team found a key structural motif in the tuberculosis N-acetylglucosamine-6-phosphate deacetylase (NagA) enzyme.
 Attacking this structural motif through the design and exploitation of new molecules will enable scientists to inhibit this critical pathway and kill TB.